 When Rubelis was just 1 month old, doctors discovered that her little heart had big problems.
 Oxygenated blood was entering the wrong chamber; a narrow valve opening was slowing the flow of blood; and the right-side chambers were enlarged.
 The challenges following such a diagnosis were heightened because of where Rubelis lives.
-In her home country of the Dominican Republic, open-heart surgery is an extremely rare procedure.
+In her home country of the Dominican Republic (DR), open-heart surgery is an extremely rare procedure.

 Rubelis with Clarisse Casilang, MD, a CHOP David N. Pincus Global Health Fellow

 Luckily, though, Rubelis was being cared for by Children’s Hospital of Philadelphia (CHOP) — thanks to a primary care program jointly operated by the CHOP Global Health Center and a local healthcare provider in the Dominican town of Consuelo.
 It was at the infant’s first visit to the clinic that Chloe Turner, MD, a CHOP David N. Pincus Global Health Fellow, detected a heart murmur.
 At a visit a few months later, Turner also determined that Rubelis was malnourished and enrolled her in the clinic’s nutrition program.

 “Excellent primary pediatric care is important everywhere — whether a child is being seen in Cobbs Creek, Pennsylvania, or in Consuelo, Dominican Republic,” says Andrew Steenhoff, MD, Medical Director of the Global Health Center.
 “Once Chloe suspected a heart problem in Rubelis, further testing was needed — a situation where we rely on our partners.
 In global health, effective partnerships are vital to optimize care of children, despite the many challenges.”